Morphe Cosmetics

-Morphe Cosmetics, also known as Morphe Brushes and legally known as Morphe Holdings (stylized as MORPHE), is a Los Angeles–based cosmetics and beauty manufacturer founded in 2008.
+Morphe Cosmetics, also known as Morphe Brushes and legally known as Morphe Holdings (stylized as MORPHE), is a Los Angeles–based cosmetics and beauty manufacturer founded in 2008 by Chris Tawil and Linda Tawil.
 The company specializes in direct-to-consumer distribution of beauty and personal care products through digital retail, leveraging partnerships with social media influencers.
 Morphe has severed ties with multiple partners following controversies involving several influencers.

 In August 2019, Morphe Holdings announced a new partnership with General Atlantic, which acquired a majority stake in the company.
 The additional terms of the deal were not disclosed, but Morphe' existing shareholders continued to be investors in the company.

+In 2020 Morphe integrated into Forma Brands.

 On January 5, 2023, Morphe announced on social media that all its U.S. stores would close immediately, citing criticism of employee working conditions and a shift to focus more on their digital storefront.
 A week later, on January 12, 2023, Morphe's parent company, Forma Brands, filed for Chapter 11 Bankruptcy.
-At that time, Morphe owed YouTube stars and beauty influencers Jaclyn Hill $2 million and Jeffree Star $1.4 million in unsecured claims.
-In March 2023, Morphe′s main creditors bought Forma for $690 million.
+At that time, Morphe owed YouTube stars and beauty influencers James Charles, Jaclyn Hill $2 million and Jeffree Star $1.4 million in unsecured claims.
+In March 2023, Morphe's main creditors, &Vest, Jeffries Finance, and Cerberus Capital Management bought Forma for $690 million.